Evolution of Dynamical Signature in the X-cube Fracton Topological Order: The X-cube model in the presence of Zeeman fields

 First, we consider lineon excitations.
 The lineon-lineon correlation at long distances is expected to be anisotropic due to the one-dimensional mobility of a lineon.
 In real space, for lineons mobile along the direction denoted as $x$, the lineon-lineon correlation $\langle O_{x,i}(\tau)O_{x,j}(0) \rangle$ should decay more slowly along the mobile $x$-direction.
 In momentum space, we expect such anisotropy of correlation function $G_{O_{x}}(\textbf{q},\tau)$ to be present around the $\Gamma$ point, as a result of the mobility restriction.
 Then, we consider planon excitations.
 As demonstrated in Sec.~\ref{sec:Model}, a planon is composed of a dipole of adjacent fracton excitations.
 There is no clear evidence that guarantees an attractive interaction between adjacent fractons.
 Thus, whether or not the composite is a well-defined point-like excitation at long wavenlengths is hard to be confirmed.
 Due to the existence of intrinsic dipole-like structure of a planon, planon-planon correlation function should be anisotropic not only in the fracton ordered phase, but also in the paramagnetic phase with strong external field $h_z$.
 Hence, anisotropy of planon-planon correlation is not necessarily related to fracton orders.
 At last, we consider fracton excitations.
 As a fracton is totally immobile, the fracton-fracton correlation function at long wavelengths is expected to be isotropic.
 Therefore, fracton-fracton correlation is relatively simple, and we do not expect to read much information of fracton orders from such correlation functions.
 In addition to the correlation function, we can also expect the spectral functions of subdimensional particles to show dispersive behavior along their movable directions.

 As the X-cube model itself is isotropic, the anisotropy of lineon-lineon correlation at long wavelengths suggests a hidden rotational symmetry breaking may be related to the type-I fracton order.
+As a concrete example, the X-cube model is obviously invariant under a $90^{\circ}$ spatial rotation with respect to $x$-axis, while the correlation functions of lineons mobile along $y$ (and $z$) directions do not have this symmetry.
 In contrast, for pure topological orders, such as the isotropic 3D TCM, we expect the charge-charge correlation to be also isotropic.
 Therefore, such anisotropy of lineon-lineon correlation (or an isotropy breaking) may be recognized as a signature of Type-I fracton orders.
-Nevertheless, in type-II fracton orders, such as the Haah's code~\cite{Fractons2019Nandkishore,Haah2013,PhysRevA.83.042330}, we do not expect to find such spatial symmetry breaking due to the lack of subdimensional mobile excitations.
+Nevertheless, in type-II fracton orders, such as the Haah's code~\cite{Fractons2019Nandkishore,Haah2013,Haah2011}, we do not expect to find such spatial symmetry breaking due to the lack of subdimensional mobile excitations.